onevzz/onevzz.com/_posts/2023-11-21-what-is-it-like-to-be-carried.md

 Whether that be the people here or the time and place that I have to adjust to.
 But one thing is clear here, people around me are fucking wild.
-I have seen someone working a **full-time job** as a software developer alongside with being an undergraduate student in computer science.
-I have seen people who participated in multiple "Hackathons" while studying.
+I have seen someone working a **full-time job** as a software developer alongside with being an undergraduate student in computer science, and I have seen people who participated in multiple "Hackathons" while studying.
-And I have seen people who are just great at what they do.
+To put it simply, people around me are just great at what they do.
 Some could even assist a professor in teaching programming in Python, and by "assisting" I meant that they could teach throughout the entire session.
-How do I know it, you may ask.
+How do I know that, you may ask.
 Because I have seen one that did exactly that.
 We are still in our **freshmen** year, mind you.
 I felt like I just couldn't keep up with the people around me.
 Knowing how to code up a web application with a database seems to be the minimum here.